Human trafficking in Ukraine: Protection (2008)

-Prevention
+Prevention (2008)

 The government made progress in preventing trafficking in persons during the reporting period.
 In 2007, the government broadcast a public service announcement on television entitled “Do not look at employment abroad through rose-colored glasses” throughout Ukraine and ran a parallel billboard campaign.
 The national government spent approximately $53,465 for printing and distributing materials for raising awareness, and local governments made additional contributions to prevention activities.
 The government did not undertake any prevention efforts directed at reducing demand for commercial sex acts.

-For the past three years, Ukraine's National Academy of Defense has conducted, jointly with IOM, anti-trafficking classes for Ukrainian troops being deployed for international peacekeeping duties.
+For the past three years, Ukraine's National Academy of Defense has conducted, jointly with the International Organization for Migration (IOM), anti-trafficking classes for Ukrainian troops being deployed for international peacekeeping duties.
 During the reporting period, the Ministry of Interior worked with Interpol to prevent known child sex tourism offenders from entering Ukraine.

+Support providers

 NASHI, a Saskatoon, Saskatchewan, Canada-based organisation that opposes human trafficking by raising awareness through education, established a vocational school in Lviv, Ukraine to teach girls and women carpentry, sewing, information processing, and cooking so they won't become trapped in Ukraine's human trafficking network.
 NASHI also founded the Maple Leaf Centre, a resource centre and shelter in Ukraine for young people who are at risk of being trafficked.

 Social Services departments of many Ukrainian oblasts have begun to cooperate with families and non-profit organizations to create "Family Type Homes" or "DBST"s in Ukrainian.
 Understanding that a family dynamic creates much more stability and opportunity for at-risk children, a shift toward family institutions is in progress.
 Organizations like "Father's House" and "MANNA Worldwide" are working vigorously to provide loving family environments for these vulnerable kids.

-Russian Ukrainian war 2022
+Russian invasion of Ukraine

 During the 2022 refugee crisis stemming from the Russian invasion, numerous cases of human traffickers targeting women and children were reported.
 The UN Refugee Agency has recognized many refugees fleeing to borders find themselves in a state of extreme danger, vulnerable and exposed to predators whose main purpose is exploitation.
 Gillian Triggs, UNHCR’s Assistant High Commissioner for Protection acknowledges that "National authorities are actively leading the response to counter human trafficking, but more needs to be done to tackle this problem and mitigate risks."
 Since women are at the highest risk and the most susceptible the UNHCR is "on high alert and warning refugees on the risks of predators and criminal networks who may attempt to exploit their vulnerability or lure them with promises of free transport, accommodation, employment or other forms of assistance."

-There are reports of Ukrainian women and children being trafficked to the UAE.
+In 2022 there are reports of Ukrainian women and children being trafficked to the UAE.